 Orlando is a large city with many different opportunities for people seeking a new beginning.
 It not only has a stable economy, but it also has a wide range of work prospects and reasonable housing prices.

 Knowing how attractive Orlando is to newcomers, PrimeStreet has pulled together this guide to help you find the home that will fit all of your needs.
-So if you're ready to move to this Florida paradise, read on!
+So if you're ready to move to this Florida paradise make sure you check out our good-to-know information on how to make this process smoother for you.

 What is so charmingly special about Orlando that makes people want to move here and settle down?